inbo/fscc/README.md

 We use Git and GitHub to facilitate collaboration and version control.
 The main branch serves as the primary branch where versions of the R code - for step-wise transformation of data from "layer 0" to "layer 1" and to derived variables such as carbon stocks - are tracked through different commits.
 Only source code (in the `./src/` folder) is version-tracked, while data and output are stored in private Google Drive folders and the local project folder (ignored by Git).
 The latter includes additional data, which is available upon request.

 #### Dataset management
-All individual steps of the data (pre)processing are compiled, documented and applied using R scripts in this repository, e.g., `./src/solid_soil_data_transformation_to_layer1.R` for the transformation of "layer 0" to "layer 1".
+All individual steps of the data (pre)processing are compiled, documented and applied using R scripts in this repository, e.g., `./src/transformation_to_layer1/transformation_to_layer1.R` for the transformation of "layer 0" to "layer 1".

 In accordance with the ICP Forests policies, data are currently not open, and **storage** relies on a combination of:
-* A private Google Drive folder with all versions - advantages:
+* A private Google Drive folder with all versions
-  + Sharing with collaborators, to ensure everyone is working with the same up-to-date data
-  + Backup and recovery
-  + Versioning: different versions of the datasets can be saved on Google Drive, including history
-  + Reduced local storage
-  + Access control
-* Your local R project folder (ignored by Git) for the most recent versions - advantages:
+* Your local R project folder (ignored by Git) for the most recent versions

-  + Offline access and reduced dependency on internet
-  + Flexibility (e.g., using local file paths)
-  + Improved performance (e.g., faster read access)
+##### Preprocessing

+R scripts:
+* `./src/transformation_to_layer1/transformation_to_layer1.R`
+* `./src/transformation_to_layer1/transformation_to_layer1+.R`

 Whenever you create a new version of the (layer 1) data that you want to save, you are expected to save the data on Google Drive using the `save_to_google_drive()` function.
-This ensures that all collaborators have access to the latest versions of the data.
+This way, all collaborators have access to the latest versions of the data.

-Whenever you start working on the project, it is recommended to synchronise your local data with the data on Google Drive using the `sync_local_data()` function.
-The data on Google Drive serves as the central repository where all versions of the data are stored, while only the most recent versions of the data are stored locally in the R project folder.
-By synchronising, you ensure that you have the most up-to-date data available for your analysis or development in R.
+Whenever you start working on the project, it is recommended to synchronise your local data with the data on Google Drive using the `sync_local_data()` function, to make sure that you have the most up-to-date data available for your analysis in R.

 Data folders in the local project folder have clean names (no version indication).
 On Google Drive, data are stored in subfolders of a specific folder, such as a subfolder of "layer1_data".
 Such Google Drive subfolders have specific naming conventions to indicate their version/modification status:
 * Raw data subfolders are named as "download_(download_date)", e.g., "download_20230605".
-* Other subfolders are named as "(download_date)(change_date)(name_folder)", e.g., "20230605_20230628_layer1_data".
+* Other subfolders are named as "(download_date)_(change_date)_(name_folder)", e.g., "20230605_20230628_layer1_data".

 <img src="https://github.com/user-attachments/assets/332052f4-703f-4960-b170-5d8468f04b0a" width="80%">

+##### Further processing (e.g., calculating SOC stocks)

+R scripts:
+* `./src/stock_calculations/stock_calculations.R`

+At the moment, results are saved both to Google Drive using the `save_to_google_drive()` function and locally using `write.table()`.
+All versions of these datasets are saved on both locations, within subfolders indicating the version, according to the same pattern "(download_date)_(change_date)_(name_folder)", e.g., "20241213_20250807_oc_stocks".
+The `sync_local_data()` function needs to be updated so that it can also synchronise locally saved versions of processed datasets (e.g., SOC stocks) with Google Drive, and rely on a single clean version (without version indication) in the local project folder (analogous to the layer 1 data).

 #### Specific project coding conventions
 * It is recommended to compile the code for larger manipulations and/or manipulations which are often repeated, into one function, which is placed in the `./src/functions/` folder.
-Such functions are sourced ad hoc in code chunks using the `source()` function.
+Such functions are sourced ad hoc using the `source()` function.
 Custom-made functions should be applicable to all data forms in Level I and Level II, and clearly documented using comments and Roxygen documentation (Code > Insert Roxygen Skeleton).
-* In the global environment of R, all objects (data frames) referring to data forms between layer 0 and layer 2 are by convention named using lower case letters without any version number attached to it, and separated by an underscore (`_`).
+* All objects and files are by convention named using snake_case (lowercase separated by underscores)
-* Stick to a clear header style.
-Note that you can show the document outline of an R script in RStudio via Ctrl + Shift + O (or the button with horizontal lines).
+* Use headers for long R scripts.
+You can show the document outline of an R script in RStudio via Ctrl + Shift + O (or the button with horizontal lines).
 Level-one headings should start with one hashtag (`#`) and have four trailing dashes (`----`); level-two headings should have two hashtags and four trailing dashes; etc.

 ### Contributing
 Please follow this workflow: